Akryum/vue-supply/README.md

 export default {
   getters: {
-    // Use the resource data in getters
+    // Use the supply data in getters
     'my-getter': () => TestResource.someData,
   },
   actions: {